Oscars Facts: 25 Things You (Probably) Don't Know About the Academy Awards

 7. Peter Finch ("Network") and Heath Ledger ("The Dark Knight") are the only actors to be awarded an Academy Award posthumously.
 Ledger's Oscar -- and his entire fortune -- was gifted to his young daughter, Matilda.

-8. Meryl Streep has been nominated a record 18 times, winning three Best Actress Oscars -- the last for "The Iron Lady" (2011).
+8. With another nomination this year for "Into the Woods," Meryl Streep has been nominated a record 19 times.
+She has won three Best Actress Oscars -- the last for "The Iron Lady" (2011).

 9. Katharine Hepburn won a record four Academy Awards -- all Best Actress Oscars -- the last for "On Golden Pond" (1981), which starred another Hollywood legend, Henry Fonda.